csmberkeley/csm-61a/README.md

 The central repository for CSM 61A worksheets.

-The repository is split up into two subsections. `src` denotes the current set of worksheet templates which draw their questions from the pool of `topics`.
+The repository is split up into two subsections. `src` denotes the current set of worksheet templates, which draws their questions from the pool of `topics`.

 The style is provided by `commonheader.sty`.

+## Getting started
+Clone this repository to your local machine.
+You will need to have LaTeX installed; some popular distributions include [TeXworks](https://tug.org/texworks/#Getting_TeXworks) and [MiKTeX](https://miktex.org/).
+For our workflow to function properly, `latex2pdf.exe` must be in your machine's `PATH` variable, which should hopefully be handled automatically on installation.

+You can verify that you have correctly set up the repository by attempting to make a worksheet, as described in the next section.

 ## Making Handouts